VEZY/PlantBiophysics.jl/docs/src/extending/implement_a_model.md

     ```

 So let's do it!
-Here is our own implementation of the stomatal closure for a `ModelList` component models:
+Here is our own implementation of the stomatal closure for a `ModelMapping` component models:

 ```@example usepkg
 function PlantBiophysics.gs_closure(::BandB, models, status, meteo, constants, extra)